10. THE CYRUS CYLINDER

 The Cyrus Cylinder dates from the 6th century BCE and was discovered in the ruins of Babylon, modern day Iraq, in 1879.
 It is named after the figure that stars in it’s text, King Cyrus of Persia.

 Cyrus was also referred to as Cyrus the Great.
 Cyrus was born between 590 & 580 BCE, in the Media or Persis region.
-According to ancient Akkadian texts, Cyrus was tied to a lineage of royal leaders.
+According to ancient Akkadian texts, and according to the cylinder, Cyrus was tied to a lineage of royal leaders.
+His kingship is mentioned multiple times on the stone cylinder.

 His lineage should not be overlooked, as it was what propelled him to power.
 His parents were both prince and princess.
 His mother was the daughter of the king of Medes and his father was the son of the king of Persis, which was a vassal of Medes.
 A vassal nation or vassal group is a group of people that are under the leadership of another nation group; often the result of a failed military battle.